MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem-tshoot.md

 **Solution**

-* SAP HANA requires the impersonated user to use the sAMAccountName attribute in Active Directory (user alias).
+- SAP HANA requires the impersonated user to use the sAMAccountName attribute (user alias) in Active Directory.
 If this attribute isn't correct, you see the 1033 error.

     ![Attribute editor](media/service-gateway-onprem-tshoot/samaccountname-attribute.png)

-* In the logs, you see the sAMAccountName (alias) and not the UPN, which is the alias followed by the domain (alias@doimain.com).
+- In the logs, you see the sAMAccountName (alias) and not the UPN, which is the alias followed by the domain (alias@domain.com).

     ![Account info in logs](media/service-gateway-onprem-tshoot/samaccount-attribute.png)